-Jonas Restle-Steinert is a Project Manager at adelphi in the thematic areas of Green Finance and Energy.
+Jonas Restle-Steinert is a Senior Manager at adelphi in the thematic areas of Green Finance and Energy.
 In his work, he focuses on strengthening renewable energy initiatives and linking them with the private sector and market development, as well as on financing models for initiatives supporting sustainability, energy supply, climate adaptation, and private sector development.

 Jonas has built a broad expertise in coordinating and conceptualising diverse international development projects with multi-million Euro budgets.
 He has experience working in a multitude of emerging and developing countries in West and Southern Africa, South Asia, and the Middle East.
 Beyond renewable energy and financing models, his work is primarily focused on private sector, market, and financial systems development as well as on vocational training and skills/capacity development.
 Jonas holds a Capacity WORKS certification.